Blackburn: Dems Will Not 'Cancel Our Heroes' in Law Enforcement

 Blackburn said Democrats continue to attack the people who protect our communities just to score political points.

 “As hard as Democrats try, they can’t cancel our heroes.
 They can’t contest their bravery, and they can’t dismiss the powerful sense of service that lives deep in their souls.
-So they try to defund them, our military, our police, even ICE.
+So they try to defund them, our military, our police, even ICE [Immigration and Customs Enforcement].
 To take away their tools to keep us safe,” Blackburn said.
-“Leftists try to turn them into villains. they want to cancel them.
+“Leftists try to turn them into villains.
+They want to cancel them.
 But I am here to tell you these heroes can’t be canceled.

 Blackburn said Democrats send mixed signals by telling people to keep safe from coronavirus by staying home while urging people to take the streets to engage in unrest.